NguyenKhanhIE3/demo-code/README.md

-This is my house .
+This is my house hơ to use  .